Universal aspects of the random first order phase transition theory of the structural glass transition: Introduction

-The second transition, which has unfortunately become the sole focus of RFOT theory in a majority of the more recent studies, is a true equilibrium phase transition occurring at a lower temperature denoted by $T_{K}$, for historical reasons.
+The second transition within RFOT theory is a true equilibrium phase transition occurring at a lower temperature denoted by $T_{K}$, for historical reasons.
 The transition at $T_{K}$ is a new type of equilibrium phase transition, where the order parameter is both random and, in a technical sense, discontinuous at $T_{K}$, and one that has a unique and different coherence or correlation length exponent associated with it compared to other well-studied phase transitions.

-It has recently been emphasized that within the RFOT theory there will be yet another transition deep inside the glassy phase.
-This so-called Gardner transition \cite{Kurchan13JPCB} will not be discussed here.
+In \cite{Kirkpatrick89PRA} (see also \cite{Kirkpatrick87PRBPotts}) it was argued that in realistic, non-mean-field, systems the transport for $T<T_d$ is activated and that the driving force is entropic.
+The eventual freezing at the ideal glass transition occurs because the entropic driving force vanishes at $T_K$.
+This and various scaling arguments were the final ideas in the original \cite{Kirkpatrick89PRA} RFOT theory.

+More recently \cite{Maimbourg2016,Kurchan2016,Parisi2020}, there has been an enormous amount of work on liquid systems that can be exactly solved in the high-dimension limit ($d\rightarrow\infty$) and that undergo a SGT.
+As in earlier work, these theories find two transitions; (i) an ergodicity breaking dynamical transition and (ii) a true equilibrium ideal glass transition.
+The universal features of these transitions are the same as in the original RFOT of the SGT.
+It is interesting, and possibly relevant, to note that the fundamental variables in these theories are all related to particle displacements, and not directly to density fluctuations (see however \cite{Szamel2022}).

+In recent years there has also been a lot of work on the thermodynamics of metastable or non-equilibrium states within RFOT.
+This is motivated by the fact that on a restricted time scale, that gets longer and longer further into the glassy phase, these states are almost like equilibrium states.
+This enlarges the parts of phase space that can be probed by theoretically compressing a fluid.
+Among other things, this has led to a connection between the glass transition and the so-called jamming transition \cite{Charbonneau17AnnRevCondMatPhys,Parisi2020}.
+This work has emphasized that the existence of a Kauzmann temperature is not central to what is referred to as the Gardner transition \cite{Gardner95NucPhysB,Kurchan13JPCB} and the subsequent jamming transition.